williamcaseylucas/digital-hippo/README.md

 - sometimes parent div orients the content, next layer styles the shadow
 - flow-root
   - puts element in unique block
+- whitespace-nowrap -> ensures we don't wrap to the next line

 ## typescript